Luann2003/Luann2003/README.md

 🌱 Actively learning Angular to enhance my front-end skills.
 🤝 Open to collaborating on open-source projects and contributing to the developer community.

-### Recent Project

-#### Form Management System with Angular

-Check out my latest project where I built a form management system using Angular.
-This project features:

-- **Dynamic Form Handling**: Add, edit, and manage user information with a reactive form.
-- **Form Validation**: Error messages are displayed only after the form submission if any fields are invalid.
-- **Local Storage Integration**: Data is saved and retrieved from `localStorage` for persistence across sessions.

-Explore this project on my [GitHub repository](#) to see how Angular and TypeScript can be used to create interactive and dynamic web applications.

 ### Social